brianglass/anastasis/files/presanctified.md

 The eyes of the Lord are on the just, and his ears towards their supplication.

-The LordÂ’s face is set against those who do evil, to destroy their memory from the earth.
+The Lord’s face is set against those who do evil, to destroy their memory from the earth.

 The just cried and the Lord heard them, and delivered them from all their afflictions.